 The Logitech G703 LIGHTSPEED Wireless Gaming Mouse with HERO Sensor and the Logitech G Pro Wireless are very similar performance-wise since they have the same sensor.
 The difference between the two is that the G703 is designed for right-handed use, while the G Pro Wireless is ambidextrous.
 The G Pro Wireless is lighter, has more programmable inputs, and its PTFE feet provide a smoother glide.
 The G703 has marginally lower input lag and is more comfortable to use.

 The Razer DeathAdder V2 is marginally better than the Logitech G703 LIGHTSPEED Wireless Gaming Mouse with HERO Sensor.
 The Razer is lighter and more comfortable to use, and its PTFE feet provide a smoother glide.
-On the other hand, the G703 is wireless and fully compatible with macOS, and it has a lower CPI error.
+On the other hand, the G703 is wireless and fully compatible with macOS, and its sensor is more consistent.

 The Logitech G703 LIGHTSPEED Wireless Gaming Mouse with HERO Sensor is a better gaming mouse than the SteelSeries Rival 3 Wireless.
 Although they're both wireless, the SteelSeries is better for travel thanks to its USB receiver storage, which the Logitech lacks.
 However, the Logitech is more comfortable for right-handed people thanks to its slightly curved shape and well-placed buttons.
 It has a wider, more adjustable CPI range, a lower click latency, and a lower lift-off distance, but it doesn't have Bluetooth.